 Sustainability Projects On Campus

-The Native Meadow was planted in Spring 2019 on the West side of the Morgan University Center to beautify campus and better manage stormwater.
-By switching the grass landscape to a mosaic of native plants, the Meadow will be self-watering and need little to no maintenance after one year.
+The Native Meadow was planted in Spring 2019 on the West side of the Morgan University Center to beautify campus, support pollinators, and better manage stormwater.